sonujose/helmspace/README.md

 Helmspace is a free and Opensource web UI dashboard to visualize and manage charts in your Helm repository.

-**NOTE : The application is still in alpha state, not ready for acual usage**
+**NOTE : The application is still in alpha state, not ready for actual usage**

 <img src="./docs/helmspace-dash.PNG">